What To Do With Tofu: Types, Tips & Recipes You’ll Love

 Recipe ideas:

 Medium-firm tofu does hold up its shape fairly well and is great braised, boiled or pan-fried.
-It’s featured in popular Asian dishes including several of our favourites like Sichuan style Mapo Tofu or Japanese miso soup.
+It’s featured in popular Asian dishes including several of our favourites like Sichuan style Mapo Tofu and Asian soups including Japanese miso soup or Korean kimchi jjigae.
 Here’s another one of our favourite, simple Asian tofu recipes to try.

 Japanese Agedashi Tofu